 Home equity loans allow you to convert your equity into cash.
 You could borrow up to 85 percent of your home value minus the outstanding mortgage amount.
 But there are qualification criteria you must meet to qualify for funding.

 This guide explores the timeline for home equity loan processing and factors that can cause funding delays.
-It also features Unlock, a debt-free alternative that lets you tap into your built-up equity and could be a better fit for your financial situation.

 How Long Does It Typically Take to Get a Home Equity Loan?

 The process can take anywhere from a few weeks to four months.
 It depends on the lender’s current workload and delays that could surface during the review, underwriting, and closing process.

 Initial Consultation and Application